NicolasMaso/NicolasMaso/README.md

 </div>

   ## <b>👨‍💻 About me</b>
-I'm a full stack developer, currently completing my bachelor's degree in Computer Information Systems.
+I'm a back-end developer, currently completing my bachelor's degree in Computer Information Systems.
 I've been in contact with programming since 2018 and every day I enjoy working with it even more because of the incredible things that can be built and the challenges they provide us with.

-Currently specializing in MERN stack.

 I always try to code in a clean and organized way.